-Choosing the correct foundation can be tricky—there's texture, shade, coverage, and application to think about.
+Choosing the correct foundation can be tricky—there's texture, shade, coverage, and application to think about, and you want it all for a price that won't entirely ruin your life.
 To help make decisions, we're always talking to celebrity makeup artists about what they use on their clients.
 But, what about the formulas they use on themselves?

-We uncovered nine foundations that are so good, celebrity makeup artists have been reaching for them for as long as they've been on shelves.
-And we even found out the one foundation they all agree on.
+To that note, we uncovered nine foundations that are so good, celebrity makeup artists have been reaching for and using on their own faces as long as they've been on shelves.
+(We even found out the one foundation they all agree on.)
+Looking for the best foundation?
+You've come to the right place.
 Keep scrolling to find out which products made the cut and why they're paramount to achieving flawless skin.

 "I call it my kitchen sink foundation because it works on every skin tone and type.
 It has buildable coverage—it starts off super sheer, and it can be layered to an almost full-coverage appearance.
 I even put it on legs in lieu of pantyhose." — Kelli J. Bartlett, Glamsquad's director of artistry and education